Article I – Authority

 - Treasurer – Responsible for the collaboration, disbursement and reporting all of the funds related to BAR functions.
 The treasurer shall be elected from the general membership .

+One District cannot hold more than one BAR officer position at a time.
 Officers shall be nominated first by the nominating committee named in this Article, and secondly, from the floor by any voting member of the BAR.
 The nominating committee shall consist of the chair, the immediate past chair and one member at large selected by the other two-committee members.

 Elections shall be held at the last meeting of each fiscal year or at interim dates to fill vacancies.
 The term of each office shall be one year commencing on July 1.